-nical Studies with Sapropterin Dihydrochloride

-Treatment
+20 mg/kg per day

 MedDRA Preferred Term Sapropterin Dihydrochloride (N=74) Placebo (N=59)

 No. Patients (%) No. Patients (%)

 Headache 11 (15) 8 (14)

 Rhinorrhea 8 (11) 0

 Pharyngolaryngeal pain 7 (10) 1 (2)

 Diarrhea 6 (8) 3 (5)

 Vomiting 6 (8) 4 (7)

 Cough 5 (7) 3 (5)

-In open-label, uncontrolled clinical trials (Studies 1 and 3) all patients received sapropterin dihydrochloride in doses of 5 to 20 mg/kg per day, and adverse reactions were similar in type and frequency to those reported in the double-blind, placebo-controlled clinical trials [see Clinical Studies (14]].
+Nasal congestion 3 (4) In open-label, uncontrolled clinical trials (Studies 1 and 3) all patients received sapropterin dihydrochloride in doses of 5 to 20 mg/kg per day, and adverse reactions were similar in type and frequency to those reported in

-In Study 5, 65 pediatric patients with PKU aged 1 month to 6 years received sapropterin dihydrochloride 20 mg/kg per day for 6 months.
-Adverse reactions in these patients were similar in frequency and type as zo nigrisp per day not o nioritis.
-Adverse reactions in these patients were similar in requency and type as those seen in other saproptier indihydrochloride clinical trials except for an increased incidence of low Phe levels.
-Twenty-five percent (16 out of 65) of patients developed Phe levels below normal for age [see Warnings and Precautions (5.3), Use In Specific Populations (8.4), and Clinical Studies (14))
+In Study 5, 65 pediatric patients with PKU aged 1 month to 6 years received sapropterin dihydrocl 20 mg/kg per day for 6 months.
+Adverse reactions in these patients were similar in frequency and type as those seen in other sapropterin dihydrochloride clinical trials except for an increased incidence of low Phe levels.
+Twenty-five percent (16 out of 65) of patients developed Phe levels below normal for age /see Warnings and Precautions (5.3), Pediatric Use (8.4), and Clinical Studies (14)].

-In Study 6, a long term, open-label, extension study of 111 patients aged 4 to 50 years, receiving saproptering dihydrochloride in doses ranging from 5 to 20 mg/kg per day, adverse reactions were similar in type and frequency to those reported in the previous clinical studies.
-Fifty-five patients received sapropterion dihydrochloride both as dissolved and intact tablets.
+In Study 6, a long term, open-label, extension study of 111 patients aged 4 to 50 years, receiving sapropterio dihydrochloride in doses ranging from 5 to 20 mg/kg per day, adverse reactions were similar in type and frequency to those reported in the previous clinical studies.
+Fifty-five patients received sapropterin dihydrochloride both as dissolved and intact tablets.
 There were no notable differences in the incidence or severity of adverse reactions between the two methods of administration.
 The mean (± SD) exposure to sapropterin for the entire study population was $659 \pm 221$ days (maximum 953 days).

-In Study 7, 27 pediatric patients with PKU aged 0 to 4 years received sapropterin dihydrochloride 10 mg/kg per day or 20 mg/kg per day.
-Adverse reactions were similar in type and frequency clinical trials, with the addition of rhinitis, which was reported in 2 subjects (7.4%).
-Safety Experience from Clinical Studies for Non-PKU Indications
+In Study 7, 27 pediatric patients with PKU aged 0 to 4 years received sapropterin dihydrochloride 10 mg/kg $per \ day \ or \ 20 \ mg/kg \ per \ day. \ Adverse \ reactions \ were \ similar \ in \ type \ and \ frequency \ to \ those \ observed \ in \ day \ d$ clinical trials, with the addition of rhinitis, which was reported in 2 subjects (7.4%)

-Approximately 800 healthy subjects and patients with disorders other than PKU, some of whom had underlying neurologic disorders or cardiovascular disease, have been administered a different formulation of the same active ingredient (sapropterin) in approximately 19 controlled and uncontrolled clinical trials.
-In the same active imperiorist appropriate the same active imperiorist and one same active imperiorist and in these clinical trials, subjects were administered sapropterin at doses ranging from 1 to 100 mg/kg per day for lengths of exposure from 1 day to 2 years.
-Serious and severe adverse reactions (regardless of causality) during sapropterin administration were seizures, exacerbation of seizures (see Warnings and Precaution) (5.3)/, dizziness, gastrointestinal bleeding, post-procedural bleeding, headache, irritability, myocardia infarction, overstimulation, and respiratory failure.
+Safety Experience from Clinical Studies for Non-PKU Indications Approximately 800 healthy subjects and patients with disorders other than PKU, some of whom had underlying neurologic disorders or cardiovascular disease, have been administered a different formulation of the same active ingredient (sapropterin) in approximately 19 controlled and uncontrolled clinical trials.
+In ese clinical trials, subjects were administered sapropterin at doses ranging from 1 to 100 mg/kg per day fo lengths of exposure from 1 day to 2 years.
+Serious and severe adverse reactions (regardless of causality) during sapropterin administration were seizures, exacerbation of seizures (see Warnings and Precautions (5.3), dizziness, gastrointestinal bleeding, post-procedural bleeding, headache, irritability, myocardial infarction, overstimulation, and respiratory failure.
 Common adverse reactions were headache, peripheral edema, arthralgia, polyuria, agitation, dizziness, nausea, pharyngitis, abdominal pain, upper abdominal pain he following adverse reactions have been reported during post-approval use of sapropterin dihydrochloride.
-Because these reactions are reported voluntarily from a population of uncertain size, it is not always possible to reliably estimate their frequency or establish a causal relationship to drug exposure $\textit{Hypersensitivity reactions including anaphylax is and rash:} \ Most \ hypersensitivity \ reactions \ occurred \ within$ several days of initiating treatment (see Warnings and Precautions (5.1)).
-Gastrointestinal reactions: esophagitis, gastritis, oropharyngeal pain, pharyngitis, esophageal pain, abdominal pain, dyspepsia, nausea, and vomiting [see Warnings and Precautions (5.2)]. $\textit{Hyperactivity}: \texttt{Two cases have been reported.
-In one case, the patient received an accidental overdosage of the patient received an accident received accident received an accident received an accident received an accident received an accident received acc$ sapropterin dihydrochloride (see Warnings and Precautions (5.6), Overdosage (10)).
+Because these reactions are reported voluntarily from a population of uncertain size, it is not always possible to reliably estimate their frequency or establish a causal relationship to drug exposure Hypersensitivity reactions including anaphylaxis and rash: Most hypersensitivity reactions occurred within several days of initiating treatment (see Warnings and Precautions (5.1)).